-Idec Pharmaceuticals is founded in San Diego by UC-San Diego physician and immunologist Ivor Royston, San Diego bioentrepreneur Howard Birndorf, and Stanford University cancer researchers Ron Levy and Richard Miller.
+IDEC Pharmaceuticals is founded in San Diego by UC-San Diego physicians and immunologists Ivor Royston and Robert E. Sobol, San Diego bioentrepreneur Howard Birndorf, and Stanford University cancer researchers Ron Levy and Richard Miller.
 Brook Byers of Kleiner, Perkins, Caufield & Byers is the lead investor in a syndicate composed additionally of Anthony Evnin of Venrock Associates and Pitch Johnson of Asset Management.

-Royston’s involvement in the commercial venture is criticized by academic colleagues.
-He is carrying out federally-funded research for the company in his university laboratory.
-His critics believe the arrangement constitutes a conflict of interest, but investigations conducted by the university and the NIH find nary a trace of ethical impropriety.
-To reporters making inquiries about the probes, Royston says, “If you get lymphoma, you’ll be glad I started Idec.”
+Royston and Sobol’s involvement in the commercial venture is criticized by academic colleagues.
+They are carrying out federally-funded research for the company in his university laboratory.
+Their critics believe the arrangement constitutes a conflict of interest, but investigations conducted by the university and the NIH find nary a trace of ethical impropriety.
+To reporters making inquiries about the probes, Royston says, “If you get lymphoma, you’ll be glad I started IDEC.”

 The original business plan calls for the development of panels of customized anti-idiotype monoclonal antibodies for use as anti-cancer immunostimulants.
 Anti-idiotype antibodies are immunoglobulins that target ‘self’ components of the immune system.
 They naturally seek out and neutralize specific T and B-cell receptors or binding sites on other antibodies.
 Antibodies are selected from the panel according to reactivity with, specificity to, and affinity and avidity for patients’ tumor cells.
 The plan entails developing what is, in effect, a customized therapy for each patient.
 The pharmacoeconomics of the approach ultimately prove unsound.